Flawed groups and the topology of character varieties: Introduction

 \subsection{Acknowledgments}

 Lawton was supported by a Collaboration Grant from the Simons Foundation (\#578286), and Florentino was supported by CMAFcIO (University of Lisbon), and the project QuantumG PTDC/MAT-PUR/30234/2017, FCT Portugal.
 We thank Henry Wilton and Lior Silberman for helpful comments.
 We also thank Maxime Bergeron for suggesting Lemma \ref{berg-lem}.
+Lastly, we thank the referee for helpful comments.